 Nina Effenberger

-PostDoc at ETH Zürich.
+PostDoc (she/her) at ETH Zürich.

 Currently, I am a PostDoc in Reto Knutti’s research group Climate Physics at ETH Zürich.
 In my research, I use data to analyze the impact of climate change on renewable energy, with the goal of bridging the gaps between climate science, machine learning, and energy modeling.
 Please reach out to me in English or German if you’re interested in these topics!